cs4485-s25-alagar-t7/gas/README.md

     - how many of the section keywords are mentioned in this candidate's resume?
     - candidate keywords sourced from resume
     - section keywords sourced from section/professor excel sheet
+- Professor Requests
+    - was this candidate recommended/requested by a professor?

 ### Attributes collected but not currently considered"